 - Do I perform well under pressure?

-You’ll also want to be aware of other aspects of your personality so that you can choose the best specialty within the medical profession.
 For instance, how much interaction do you like to have with others during the day?
-This personality trait is called Extraversion and can help you decide whether you might prefer to become a surgeon (more suited for Introverts) or a pediatrician (more suited for Extraverts).
+This personality trait is called Extraversion and it can help you decide whether you might prefer to become a surgeon or anesthesiologist (roles more suited for Introverts) or a front-line pediatrician (a role more suited for Extraverts).

 Finally, you’ll want to be sure that your interests match up well with the field of medicine.
 Many people are interested in becoming doctors because it is a distinguished profession, or because they are interested in helping people.
 However, it is essential to have a strong interest in the sciences both to make it through medical school and to sustain your interest in the medical profession.